MHindermann/mas/text/text.md

 ## Reconciliation

-As explained in [section "Machine indexing"](#machine-indexing), Annif assigns index terms from a controlled vocabulary.
+As explained in [section "Machine indexing"](#machine-indexing), Annif assigns subject terms from a controlled vocabulary.
 If we want to assess the quality of the indexing via a gold standard, we must therefore ensure that the gold standard makes use of the vocabulary used by Annif.
 The relevant (English) vocabularies are Wikidata and YSO.
 The next step in constructing the derivative gold standard is hence to match the extracted and cleaned keywords with keywords from Wikidata and YSO.
 This process is called "reconciliation" (see [https://docs.openrefine.org/manual/reconciling](https://docs.openrefine.org/manual/reconciling)) and the tool of choice for this task is OpenRefine).[^3]

 [^3]: For data refinement I use OpenRefine version 3.4.1 (see [https://openrefine.org/](https://openrefine.org/)).
 Data manipulation in OpenRefine is
 tracked: